snur206/reading-notes/401/class41notes.md

 What are the benefits of the Amazon Polly service?

-Offers customers the most natural and human-like text-to-speech voices possible, supports multiple languages and includes a variety of lifelike voices.
+Offers customers the most natural and human-like text-to-speech voices possible, supports multiple languages, and includes a variety of lifelike voices.

 ## Things I want to know more about